-Virtual Course: August 9-13, 2021
+Virtual Course: August 15-19, 2022

-The HDRI aims to support the research career development of promising early-career minority health/health disparities research scientists, and stimulate research in the disciplines supported by health disparities science.
+The HDRI aims to support the research career development of promising early-career minority health/health disparities research scientists and stimulate research in the disciplines supported by health disparities science.
 Applications will only be accepted from individuals who meet NIH’s early-stage investigator (ESI) eligibility criteria.

 Preference will be given to applicants who can clearly demonstrate that they plan to submit an NIH grant application within one year of attending the HDRI.
 Additionally, applicants will be selected based on their research accomplishments, research interests, and potential for implementing the knowledge gained during the HDRI into their research program.

-There is no cost for participating in the HDRI.
+There is no tuition cost for participating in the HDRI.